Anjie-MF/FEM-single-price/README.md

  - Classes= styling flexibility and can be applied to multiple elements; IDs= reserved for unique identification and targeted scripting in JS & CSS
  - When styling buttons or links, do not use width or height but padding (in em)
  - Padding affects the space inside an element; margin affects the outside of an element
- - Truly how to use CSS grid
+ - The basic building blocks on how to use CSS grid

 ### Useful resources